fabriceo/lib_xcpp/README.rst

 ********

-mainly Objects to create and use ports, chanend, timers. inline routines for most usefull assembly opcodes. helpers for select stement and event management cooperative scheduler (yield)
+mainly Objects to create and use ports, chanend, timers.
+Inline routines for most usefull assembly opcodes. helpers for select stement and event management. equivalent par { } statement with object jobs and onejob.
+Cooperative scheduler (yield).
 I2C master et SPI master

 ************